-- Go to the CPA directory website (www.cpadirectory.com). - Click on the "Need Help Finding a CPA" link located on the left side of the page. - Complete the form, including that your organization is a Non-Profit/Labor Organization, and then submit. - You will then be contacted with up to three recommended CPAs.
-This website is recommended by the Ohio Society of CPAs.
+- Go to the CPA directory website (www.cpadirectory.com).
+This website is recommended by the Ohio Society of CPAs. - Click on the "Find your next CPA" link located in the middle of the page. - You will then be provided a list of recommended CPAs.